isomorphicdude/isomorphicdude.github.io/_posts/2022-03-31-numerical-week8.markdown

 ## **Motivation**

 Wish to approximate a function more easily using polynomials.
 Functions like $\frac{1}{25x^2+1}$ cannot be approximated by Taylor inside the unit disk, so we need alternatives.

+See the blog on [Chebyshev Polynomials](https://francisbach.com/chebyshev-polynomials/) for more.

 ## **Definition**